 On Tuesday, Osborne, 19, will receive a $5,000 college scholarship from the group, who solicited money through their bimonthly publication, “Compassion.”
 Including Osborne’s grant, they have given out seven scholarships worth about $27,000.

 “We would like to support him in realizing his dream of becoming an officer of the law and finding a way to prevent future violence,” wrote Dennis Skillicorn,1 an incarcerated person on death row in Missouri who is the newsletter’s editor, in the May issue.
 “Our intent is genuine.”

 Osborne’s sister, Natalie, was murdered in Asheboro in April 1992.
 The killer, Jeff Kandies, is on North Carolina’s death row for the crime.

 Living through that experience, Osborne said, will “motivate me more to solve cases or to put more effort in them.
 It will motivate me to try to prevent events like what happened to my family from happening to others.”

 Focus on ‘positive contributions’

-Death row prisoners contribute artwork, essays and poetry to “Compassion,” a project of the Roman Catholic Church’s peace and justice committee.
-It carries no accounts on individual cases or complaints about prison life, focusing instead on what it calls the “positive contributions of death row inmates.”
+Incarcerated people on death row contribute artwork, essays and poetry to “Compassion,” a project of the Roman Catholic Church’s peace and justice committee.
+It carries no accounts on individual cases or complaints about prison life, focusing instead on what it calls the “positive contributions of incarcerated people on death row.”